Property Management Blog

 Exercise Good Boundaries

-While it is great to be on excellent terms with your tenants, you still need to be firm with your property policies.
-Treat everyone the same and enforce the regulations to protect every resident’s safety.
+While it is great to be on excellent terms with your tenants as a landlord, you still need to be firm with your property policies.
+Treat everyone the same and enforce the regulations laid out in the lease to protect every resident’s safety.

 Always remember that you are running a business and you need to make unbiased decisions.